 Shabbat Meals and Prayer

-The Jewish way encourages us to carve out time for rest, reflection, and celebration, unplugging ourselves from the never-ending drumbeat of life.
+The Jewish way encourages us to carve out time for rest, reflection, and celebration, taking time to nourish our bodies and souls.

 Shabbat Dinners and Services

-We are excited to celebrate Shabbat with you.
-All BU students are welcome to join whenever it feels right for you and fits your schedule.
-Shabbat is going to be back in person this semester and we couldn’t be more excited to welcome you to our beautiful Hillel building for inspiring services, delicious community meals, and fun activities.
-Come join together with great food, new friends, and time to reflect and welcome in Shabbat.
+We can’t wait to celebrate Shabbat with you this year!
+All BU students are welcome to join in on whatever parts of Shabbat feel right for you and fit into your schedule.
+We couldn’t be more excited to welcome you to our beautiful Hillel building for inspiring services, delicious community meals, and fun activities.
+Join us for great food, new friends, and time to reflect and welcome in Shabbat.

-Our BU Loves Shabbat initiative offers BU students two great ways to enjoy a fun, delicious, and meaningful Shabbat dinner.
-You can signup to attend the communal Shabbat dinner in our beautiful 3rd floor dining hall – available every Friday night at 7:00 pm (Shabbat services start at 6:00 pm and are optional).
-Alternatively, you may sign up to host a Shabbat meal for a group of friends at a location of your choice, with whatever cuisine you’re in the mood for.
-So many great ways to celebrate Shabbat with friends and community.
+Hillel offers BU students two great ways to enjoy a fun, delicious, and meaningful Shabbat dinner.
+You can sign up to attend the communal Shabbat dinner in Hillel’s 3rd floor dining hall.
+Alternatively, you may sign up to host a Shabbat meal for a group of friends using Hillel funds.
+BU Hillel also offers a Saturday Shabbat Lunch every week in addition to the Friday night programming provided.

 Thank you for joining us for Shabbat – we’re so glad to host you!
 Shabbat dinner tonight is made possible because those of you on BU meal plans generously donate a swipe or points to cover the cost of your meal.
-If you are unable to donate, please contact Rabbi Brandon.
+If you are unable to donate, please contact Rav Micha.

 Religious Communities and Spirituality

 Our tefillah (prayer) services are open to everyone!
-Given Boston University and State regulations around COVID-19, our service options may be different than usual.
-Orthodox, Conservative, and Reform services are often held on Friday nights.
-Shabbat morning services begin at 10:00 am on varying weeks.
+Orthodox, Conservative, and Reform services are held every Friday night.
+Shabbat Morning, Rosh Chodesh, Mincha, and other holiday services take place at varying times – check out this page throughout the year to learn more.
 All services are filled with energy and singing and held on the fourth floor of Hillel.
+For information on any of our religious communities or services, please don’t hesitate to reach out to Rav Micha or Julia Grunes

 Reform Community